 fbpx

-Setting up an iPhone for a senior
+How to set up an iPhone for seniors

 • You can change the text size, and rearrange the home screen